sigsid/word-count/index.md

-## Welcome to GitHub Pages
+## Welcome to some page about this repository

 You can use the [editor on GitHub](https://github.com/sigsid/word-count/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+### Testing

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+This is just some test documentation to see that it works

 ```markdown
 Syntax highlighted code block